Triomics nabs $22M to bring oncology-specific AI to cancer centers

 Quick Take

-Triomics has secured $22 million in Series B funding led by Battery Ventures to enhance oncology-specific AI solutions for cancer centers.
-This investment aims to improve diagnostic accuracy and treatment personalization in oncology, ultimately benefiting patients and healthcare providers.
+Triomics has secured $22 million in a Series B funding round led by Battery Ventures to develop oncology-specific AI solutions for cancer centers.
+This investment aims to enhance cancer treatment through advanced AI models tailored for oncology, impacting patient care and operational efficiency in healthcare settings.

 Key Points

-- Funding led by Battery Ventures to support oncology-specific AI development.
+- Funding round led by Battery Ventures focuses on cancer treatment improvements.

-- Investment aims to enhance diagnostic accuracy in cancer treatment.
+- Investment aims to boost operational efficiency in cancer centers.

 Want this in your inbox every morning?